CozyCo/raven-processor-sanitizessn/README.md

 Matt Greensmith for [Cozy](http://www.cozy.co)

-This processor is a direct copy of the sanitizedata.rb processor from the sentry-raven gem.
+This processor is a modified version of the sanitizedata.rb processor from the sentry-raven gem.
 All source licensing applies.